GISclaw: A Comprehensive Open-Source LLM Agent System for Realistic Multi-Step Geospatial Analysis: Experimental Results and Analysis

 \subsubsection{Infrastructure dominates model capability}

-A key empirical finding is that the primary bottleneck for GIS agent success is not model reasoning ability but \textbf{infrastructure-level system design}.
-Through iterative failure diagnosis across development versions, we identified and resolved four categories of infrastructure bugs that dominated failure cases:

-After resolving these infrastructure issues, task success on intermediate-difficulty tasks (requiring multi-step spatial analysis with raster--vector integration) improved from 20\% to 80\%---a 400\% increase---while simple and complex task categories remained largely unchanged.
-This disproportionate impact demonstrates that \textbf{the GIS agent design bottleneck lies in the interface between model output and execution environment}, not in the model's reasoning capacity.
+The primary bottleneck for GIS agent success is \textbf{infrastructure-level system design}, not model reasoning ability.
+Through iterative failure diagnosis during system development, we resolved four categories of environment-level bugs (Table~\ref{tab:infra_fixes}), improving intermediate-task success from 20\% to 80\%---a 400\% increase---while simple and complex tasks remained unchanged.
+This demonstrates that \textbf{the design bottleneck lies at the interface between model output and execution environment}.

-A complementary finding concerns tool abstraction: tool layers can introduce \textit{silent semantic mismatches}---errors that produce no exceptions but fundamentally corrupt downstream computations.
-In multi-band remote sensing tasks (e.g., T36 SAVI computation), a \texttt{load\_raster} helper that internally calls \texttt{src.read(1)} returns only Band~1 as a 2D array $(\text{H}, \text{W})$.
-The agent interprets \texttt{data[3]} as the fourth spectral band, but actually retrieves the fourth pixel row---yielding systematically wrong values without any error message.
-GPT-5.4 spent 35 rounds correctly diagnosing ``wrong values'' but could not identify the root cause hidden in the tool layer.
-After returning a full 3D array $(\text{Bands}, \text{H}, \text{W})$ alongside band metadata, the same model produced a valid GeoTIFF in round~3.
-This underscores that agent robustness critically depends on \textbf{transparent, semantically unambiguous tool interfaces}.
+Beyond bug fixes, tool layers can introduce \textit{silent semantic mismatches}.
+In T36 (SAVI computation), a \texttt{load\_raster} helper returned a 2D array instead of a 3D $(B,H,W)$ array; the agent interpreted \texttt{data[3]} as a spectral band but retrieved a pixel row---producing wrong values with no exception.
+GPT-5.4 spent 35 rounds diagnosing ``wrong values'' without locating the root cause; after fixing the interface, the same model succeeded in 3 rounds.

-Two further infrastructure-level failure modes illustrate how behavioral and information constraints operate at the system layer rather than the model layer.
-First, a \textbf{visualization output constraint}: in T06 (elk movement analysis), Qwen-14B completed the full pipeline---Convex Hull, KDE, and DBSCAN clustering---but called \texttt{plt.show()} instead of \texttt{plt.savefig()}, causing all outputs to be saved as empty emergency plots and the task to fail.
-Adding a single prompt line---\texttt{NEVER use plt.show(); always use plt.savefig(..., dpi=150, bbox\_inches=`tight')}---reduced the round count from 20 (ceiling) to 12 and elevated the output from an empty file to a correctly rendered cartographic product (evaluation score: 3.5 $\to$ 7.8).
-This demonstrates that \textbf{output-format behavioral constraints are as critical as analytical correctness constraints} in GIS agent prompting.

-Second, a \textbf{file-name guessing failure}: across 50 tasks, 8 failures (16\%) were attributable solely to incorrect file access---models ``auto-corrected'' capitalization (\eg, \texttt{Before\_Storm.tif} $\to$ \texttt{Before\_storm.tif}) or inferred names from task semantics (\eg, instruction mentions ``Census Block'' $\to$ model queries \texttt{CensusBlock.geojson}, actual file is \texttt{block.geojson}).
-This behavior reflects models trained on Windows filesystems where paths are case-insensitive, causing systematic misjudgment when deployed on case-sensitive Linux environments.
-The Schema Analysis rule---mandating \texttt{list\_files()} as the agent's first action---eliminates this class of failures by grounding file access in observed reality rather than semantic inference.